nomemory/tutorial-java8-streams-lambdas/README.md

 }
 ```

-Without using any of the Streams API we can write something like this (`putIfAbsent` method was also introduced in Java 8):
+Without using any of the Streams API we can write something like this:

 ```java
 public static Map<String, List<Employee>> groupByDepartments(List<Employee> employees) {